Richness map showing areas with the highest numbers of taxa in red.

 Download the demo database for BRAHMS v8

-Instructions on opening the demo database in v8 are given in the Getting Started Guide.
+Instructions on connecting to the demo database in v8 are given in the installation guide.
 You can also watch the short video clip.

 Download the demo database for BRAHMS v7